Vanshaj16/VibeFlow-Music-Player/README.md

  1. Go to Cloudinary and sign up for an account.
  2. Get your Cloudinary cloud name, API key, and API secret from the Cloudinary dashboard.
 ### Configure Environment Variables
-Create a .env file in the spotify_backend directories with the following content:
+Create a .env file in the backend directories with the following content:
 ```
 MONGO_PASSWORD=your_mongo_password
 SECRET_KEY=your_jwt_secret